DoctorDalek1963/lintrans/docs/source/tutorial/visualizing-transformations.rst

 The reset button simply resets the position of the basis vectors to the identity.
 It does not reset the zoom level, display settings, or polygon.
 These are done separately.

+The text box along the bottom is the `expression input box`, which is where your expressions go when you want to visualize them.
+You can then use the up and down arrow keys to scroll through previously used expressions.

 Render
 ------